 The Decolonising Curriculum movement has gained increasing attention in the Higher Education sector.
 Whilst many staff are committed to developing teaching and learning which supports this, translating policy into classroom practice can frequently present a challenge.
 This page outlines our approach to supporting staff in relevant decolonising activity, which is part of the University’s wider commitment to supporting the needs of all learners through the design and development of its curricula.
 We also work closely with others across the institution who are working towards similar ends, including Bath’s own Centre for Decolonising Knowledge in Teaching, Research and Practice (DECkNO) and the Race Equality Taskforce.

-Our Patterns Beyond Labels model supports staff to implement practical and sustainable approaches to decolonising the curriculum using physical, cultural and cognitive lenses to frame their practice.
+Our Patterns Beyond Labels framework supports staff to implement practical and sustainable approaches to decolonising the curriculum using physical, cultural and cognitive lenses to frame their practice.
 The lenses are intended to provide clarity and guidance, whilst also enabling staff to tailor their approach depending on the context of their subject discipline and needs of their student cohort.
 As with other forms of inclusive practice, decolonising represents a process and can be developed over a period of time.

 Decolonising the university: academic and student voices in a South-North dialogue